IBM/fhe-toolkit-linux/GettingStarted.md

 When the build has finished, click "Launch" in the CMake Tools status bar to launch the selected target in the terminal window.

 Each demonstration application is in a self contained directory in the examples folder in the IDE.
 Each demo application directory contains a *README.md* that explains how to run the demo and what you should expect for results.
-For instance, the <a href="samples/BGV_country_db_lookup/README.md" target="_blank">BGV Country Database Lookup Example Documentation</a> contains the information to run a complete example of a privacy preserving search against an encrypted database.
+For instance, the <a href="samples/BGV_world_country_db_lookup/README.md" target="_blank">BGV World Country Database Lookup Example Documentation</a> contains the information to run a complete example of a privacy preserving search against an encrypted database.
 The database is a key value store prepopulated with the english names of countries and their capital cities from the continent of Europe.
 Selecting the country will perform a search of the matching capital.

 ![Step six image](/Documentation/Images/Step_7A.png?raw=true "example running")